-Environment Value Usage POC_MODE string Sets the mode in which ABS trains its API models.
-Set it to true for running ABS in POC mode.
-For more information, see ABS POC mode on page 283 ABS_ACCESS_KEY string The access key for the ABS admin user.
+Environment Value Usage ABS_ACCESS_KEY string The access key for the ABS admin user.
 For more information, see ABS users ABS_SECRET_KEY string The secret key for the ABS admin user.
-For more information, see ABS users ABS_ACCESS_KEY BWring The access key for the restricted user.
+For more information, see ABS users ABS_ACCESS_KEY B#ring The access key for the restricted user.
 For more information on restricted user, see ABS users .
-ABS_SECRET_KEY Buring The secret key for the restrict ired user.
+ABS_SECRET_KEY BWring The secret key for the restrict ired user.
 For more information on restricted user, see ABS users .
-MONGO_USERNAME string MongoDB username MONGO_PASSWORD string MongoDB password

-MUTLI_NODE_REPI .b C A_i&bT Set it to true if you wan to run multiple MongoDB nodes in MongoDB replica set.
-The default value is false.
-If you have set to it to true, then manually add MongoDB nodes into replica set.
-Run abs_init.js script from the primary MongoDB node.
-ATTACK_INITIAL ira enjeng The attack training period ATTACK_UPDATE NTERVAL Attack threshold uphold interval API_DISCOVERY true/false Set the value to true to enable API discovery in ABS.
+MONGO_USERNAME string MongoDB username MONGO_PASSWORD string MongoDB password ATTACK_INITIAL ira enjeng The attack training period ATTACK_UPDATE nteyar Attack threshold uphold interval API_DISCOVERY true/false Set the value to true to enable API discovery in ABS.
 For ABS to discover APIs, a global API JSON must be configured in ASE.
 See API discovery for more information.
-API_DISCOVERY: Nittege rPERI The initial period set in hours in which ABS has to be discover APIs.
+API_DISCOVERY: Nitegb rPERI The initial period set in hours in which ABS has to be discover APIs.
 It is a good practice to keep the API discovery interval period less than the initial attack training interval.
-API_DISCOVERY_U J ÈDAEG e YNTER VENumber time period in hours in which ABS reports the newly discovered APIs API_DISCOVERY_S ubleger The number of subpaths that are discovered in an API.
+API_DISCOVERY_U J EDAEG eFNTER √Ane time period in hours in which ABS reports the newly discovered APIs API_DISCOVERY_S iderager The number of subpaths that are discovered in an API.
 The maximum value is 3.
-WIRED_TIGER_CAG CHELOSIZE_GB Memory in GB to be used by MongoDB cache.
+WIRED_TIGER_CAG HHOSTZE_GB Memory in GB to be used by MongoDB cache.
 MONGO_SSL string Configures whether MongoDB uses SSL.
 Default values is false.